Published by the ICC in the edition of incoterms 2020, FAS stands for ‘Free Alongside Ship’, wherein the place/port of destination plays a major role.

 Typically, the seller manages business only till the nominated vessel, but he is still liable for the export customs proceedings.
 All customs clearing documents will be prepared by the seller, which he will later hand over to the buyer at the nominated port.
 Also, he is not responsible for loading the goods on the vessel.

-Buyer is accountable for all business charges right after the goods are delivered by the seller at the nominated vessel location.
+In FAS, the buyer is accountable for all business charges right after the goods are delivered by the seller at the nominated vessel location.

 The buyer is responsible for the delivery of goods till the ultimate destination.
 He’ll load the goods at the designated port, after which the freight proceedings, import customs and inland transit till the final destination will be carried out by him.